warlock-labs/solbls/README.md

 ```
 10069 * 5864401 * 1875725156269 * 197620364512881247228717050342013327560683201906968909
 ```
 Notice that the smallest prime factor is "large" compared to the order of magnitude needed for the attack.
-Therefore, BN254 is relatively secuer against these subgroup attacks contingent on the lifetime of valid public keys.
+Therefore, BN254 is relatively secure against these subgroup attacks contingent on the lifetime of valid public keys.

 Further, while being relatively safe on BN254, $\mathbb{G} _2$ operations, including twist operations, are extremely expensive to compute on chain, which is probably the bigger reason why they are not implemented.
 [Current versions](https://github.com/musalbas/solidity-BN256G2) report that the estimated gas for addition and multiplication in $\mathbb{G} _2$ are 30k gas, and 2M gas respectively (!).